dgroomes/macos-playground/README.md

 * <https://github.com/dgroomes/web-playground>

+## Instructions

+Follow these instructions to build and run the example project.

+1. Pre-requisite: Swift
+   * I have Swift 5.7.2 installed.
+2. Build the program binary
+   * ```shell
+     swift build
+     ```
+3. Run the program binary
+   * ```shell
+     .build/arm64-apple-macosx/debug/MacOSPlayground
+     ```
+4. TODO do the rest.
+Package as an application, etc.

 ## Wish List

 General clean ups, todos and things I wish to implement for this project:

-* [ ] I want to create a macOS *application*.
+* [ ] IN PROGRESS I want to create a macOS *application*.
 Specifically, something that is in the `/Applications/` directory.
-I want to see how an application (process) is launched, how it gets its PATH set, etc.
+I want to see how an application (process) is launched, how it gets its PATH set, etc. Let's create an executable Swift binary that we package up (not sure the right words to use here) into `/Applications/` and see what happens when we launch it.
+    * DONE Write a sample Swift program
+    * Package the program into `/Applications/` (.plist etc).
+Is there an easy way to do this?
+I'm also interested in just hand writing the config file and moving the executable there by hand too.